The-Monkeys-and-MAUD/monkeybones/README.md

 Setting up a new web project with MonkeyBones
 ---------------------------------------------

-## Step 1: Make a new directory for your now project
+## Step 1: Make a new directory for your project

 MonkeyBones will generate the files in the current directory, so be sure to make a new directory and then cd into it.